cloud-66-internal/help.cloud66.com/_includes/how-to-guides/security/lets-encrypt.md

 ## Installing Let's Encrypt

 A Let's Encrypt Python script called _acme_tiny.py_  puts a file with random name under `/etc/cloud66/webroot/` on one of your web servers.
 Then tries to connect to your server and download that file via HTTP.
-It needs
-<span style="background-color: #FFFF00">a non-secure HTTP endpoint</span> (/.well-known/acme_challenge/*) to invoke and reissue certificates.
+It needs <span style="background-color: #FFFF00">a non-secure HTTP endpoint</span> (<your-application-domain>/.well-known/acme_challenge/*) to invoke and reissue certificates.

 #### Note
-<div class="notice notice-warning"><p>Let's encrypt needs to be updated every 3 months, so you'd need to keep the settings needed for issueing.</p></div>
+<div class="notice notice-warning"><p>Let's Encrypt needs to be updated every 3 months, so you should keep this configuration in place to allow for automatic renewal.</p></div>

+## Configuring Let's Encrypt with Cloudflare

+If you route your application traffic through Cloudflare, you will need to add a [Page Rule](https://support.cloudflare.com/hc/en-us/articles/218411427-Understanding-and-Configuring-Cloudflare-Page-Rules-Page-Rules-Tutorial-) to your Cloudflare configuration in order for the challenge process (see above) to work.

+The URL for the page rule should be the challenge URL for your server: http://YOURSITE.com/.well-known/acme-challenge/

+To set up your application:

+1. Ensure the challenge file is in the folder
+2. Log into your Cloudflare dashboard and create a new Page Rule
+3. Set the challenge URL as an exact match for the Page
+4. Set *SSL* to "off"
+5. Set *Automatic HTTPS Rewrites* to "off"
+6. Save and deploy the rule (after testing)

+The challenge should now succeed.
+If it does not, please read our troubleshooting guide below.

 ## Troubleshooting

-If, while installing, you see an error simmilar to this:
+If, while installing, you see an error similar to this:

 ```shell
 Wrote file to /etc/cloud66/webroot/FILENAME, but couldn't download http://DNS_NAME/.well-known/acme-challenge/FILENAME
 ```
 You need to go through the following steps:

 1. Delete the SSL certificate (vital)
-2. If your infrastructure uses [Cloudflare](https://www.cloudflare.com) and you have a global HTTPS redirect you need a [pagerule](https://support.cloudflare.com/hc/en-us/articles/200168306-Is-there-a-tutorial-for-Page-Rules-) to allow traffic from Let's Encrypt through HTTP, which requires a non-secure HTTP endpoint (/.well-known/acme_challenge/*) to invoke and reissue certificates.
+2. If you use Cloudflare, ensure you have have Page Rule in place ([see above](#configuring-lets-encrypt-with-cloudflare))
-3. There could be some parts missing in your Nginx config, probably due to customization or config file not being up to date.
-The following parts take care of redirections - like HTTP to HTTPS redirection or adding/removing www to the link.
+3. There could be some sections missing (or misconfigured) in your Nginx config, probably due to customization or config file not being up to date.
+The following blocks take care of redirections.
 Ensure these sections of your own Nginx config match up with the examples below.

 {% raw %}
 ```shell